elmorenox/deploying-flask-app-on-ecs-with-terraform-and-jenkins/README.md

 2. Listener
    - The listener listens for traffic on port 80 and forwards it to the target group
 3. Target group
-   - The target group is a group of Fargate instances that the application load balancer forwards traffic to
+   - The target group is a group of resources (Tasks in a service) that the application load balancer forwards traffic to

 ### Changes to alb.tf